wp-plugins/testimonials-widget/readme.txt

 * Add filters for image & gravatar sizes
 * Admin bar New > Testimonial
 * Authors and lower can manage their own testimonials
+* Auto-migration from old to new format upon install
+	* Public > Published
+	* Not public > Private
 * Categories - product, project, service
 * Clean up verbiage
 * Cleaner widget class